-In December 2022, the Corporation purchased 2,298,700 additional common shares in Altius Renewable Royalties Corp. ("ARR") as part of a bought-deal financing to help fund a US\$46 million royalty investment in support of Longroad Energy's ("Longroad") acquisition of the 70 MWac Titan Solar project in California.
+In December 2022, the Corporation purchased 2,298,700 additional common shares in Altius Renewable Royalties Corp. ("ARR") as part of a bought-deal financing to help fund a US\$46,000,000 royalty investment in support of Longroad Energy's ("Longroad") acquisition of the 70 MWac Titan Solar project in California.
 With this participation, Altius maintained a 58% ownership stake in ARR.
 During the year ended December 31, 2022 US\$43,850,000 (CAD\$58,583,000) was funded into the GBR joint venture by ARR.
 These amounts were used to fund ARR's 50% of renewable royalty investments into Titan Solar ("Titan"), Hodson Energy, LLC ("Hodson"), Bluestar Energy Capital LLC ("Bluestar) and Nova Clean Energy LLC ("Nova"), a wind project in Hansford County, Texas, a Tri Global Energy LLC ("TGE") investment tranche as well as working capital for GBR.
-ARR currently holds through its GBR joint venture 10 producing renewable energy royalties totalling 2,068 MW with entitlements to an additional 5,961 GW of construction and development stage royalties.